pankajkarman/extpar/doc/development.md

 Supporting branches are removed once successfully merged in one of the main branch.

+### Developments with new input data sets
+Any new Extpar code that is accompanied by a new input data file or files should be added with a simultaneous pull request in both this code repository (for the code changes) and in the [extpar-input-data repository](https://gitlab.dkrz.de/extpar-data/extpar-input-data)
+(for the addition of the input data files).
+The **topic** branch for both pull requests should have the same name, in order to enable the synchronization of the code and input-data repositories.

 ### Testing new developments
 Once a developer has finished developing a new feature or bug fix, they should make a pull request on the Github repository from their topic branch into the develop branch.